stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

 ```
 PostgresError: syntax error at or near ")"
-    at ErrorResponse (/home/stephen/joist-orm/node_modules/postgres/cjs/src/connection.js:790:26)
+    at ErrorResponse (/home/joist-orm/node_modules/postgres/cjs/src/connection.js:790:26)
-    at handle (/home/stephen/joist-orm/node_modules/postgres/cjs/src/connection.js:476:6)
+    at handle (/home/joist-orm/node_modules/postgres/cjs/src/connection.js:476:6)
-    at Socket.data (/home/stephen/joist-orm/node_modules/postgres/cjs/src/connection.js:317:9)
+    at Socket.data (/home/joist-orm/node_modules/postgres/cjs/src/connection.js:317:9)
     at Socket.emit (node:events:507:28)
     at addChunk (node:internal/streams/readable:559:12)
     at readableAddChunkPushByteMode (node:internal/streams/readable:510:3)
     at Socket.Readable.push (node:internal/streams/readable:390:5)
     at TCP.onStreamRead (node:internal/stream_base_commons:189:23)

+     ^-- none of these functions are "my code"!
 ```

 This trace correctly reports the syntax error, but there is no indication of "who called this" / "who caused this", which in a large/complicated codebase or test run can be infuriating to not know where to begin debugging the issue.

 I was kind of dumbfounded that such a bad DX could still happen in 2025, so I started digging.

-*Disclaimer*: this is a longer post, documenting what I learned, but it **does not have any novel solutions**--I'm just explaining how prior-art fixes like [this node-pg fix](https://github.com/brianc/node-postgres/pull/2983) work, and most off-the-shelf libraries like node-pg & postgres.js already have these fixes integrated. :tada:
+*Disclaimer*: this is a longer post, documenting what I learned, and it **does not have any novel solutions**--I'm just explaining how prior-art fixes like [this node-pg fix](https://github.com/brianc/node-postgres/pull/2983) work, and note that most off-the-shelf libraries like node-pg & postgres.js **already have these fixes integrated**. :tada:

 ## Root Cause: JavaScript is Non-Blocking